RURAL WOMEN’S RECOVERY PROGRAM

-Offering professional and compassionate addiction and mental health treatment, Rural Women’s Recovery Program is nestled on forty acres in the rolling foothills of southeastern Ohio.
+Offering professional and compassionate addiction and mental health treatment, Rural Women’s Recovery Program (RWRP) is nestled on forty acres in the rolling foothills of southeastern Ohio.

 The peaceful rural setting offers an ideal therapeutic environment or healing and recovery.
 Rural Women’s Recovery Program has developed an unique approach to addiction and mental health